vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 description: |
   Get to know relational database management systems.

---- type:VideoExercise lang:r xp: skills: key:71f89b2a36
+--- type:VideoExercise lang:r xp: skills: key:061c61bf9a
 ## What is an RDBMS?
 Explain the concept of a relational database, about SQL, and about queries.
 But why use SQL in the first place, and not R/Python/other data analysis languages?
 You want the computation to be on the database side.
 When you've got the exact information you need, you can start your analyses in the tool of choice.
 Also interesting for real time dashboarding/visualization.
-Give very simple example of a query: get a column from a database.
+Be very clear about what SQL is, and what it is not.
 Give example database: use DESCRIBE and basic SELECT statement as a first reconnaissance.

 *** =video_link

---- type:NormalExercise lang:r xp: skills: key:1b191cc1d2
+--- type:NormalExercise lang:r xp: skills: key:2dce896f84
 ## A first date
 Use DESCRIBE to figure out the different tables in the database.